 Only researchers whose papers shall be published in journals not found in the Beall’s list of suspicious predatory journals/publishers shall be given publication incentives. (effective August 15, 2017)

 The incentives for research publication include publication fee subsidy and/or cash incentive.

 Ranking of faculty and staff of the university takes place every three years.
 The points earned determine the promotion and increase in renumeration.
 Thus, to further encourage the employees, the Administration approved the giving of additional points to the research efforts put in.

 Corresponding ranking points shall be given to faculty researchers for completed research, published in the CEU Research Compendium, school/college journal, and refereed journals.
 Corresponding points shall also be given to the researchers whose paper is presented in local and international conferences.

-To help alleviate the financial burden of the researchers in a paper/poster presentation, both local and international, the University shall provide financial subsidy, aside from considering the time/day spent to the presentation as part of the presenters’ official time.
+To help alleviate the financial burden of the researchers (probationary and permanent faculty members) in a paper/poster presentation, both local and international, the University shall provide financial subsidy, aside from considering the time/day spent to the presentation as part of the presenters’ official time.

 The subsidy for seminar-workshops on research capability building can be availed upon submission to the REO of the letter of communication for the activity, together with the accomplished Incentive Form for Research Capability Building.

 The research team with an approved research proposal shall be granted full access to the facilities of the Biological and Physical Sciences Laboratories and the University Library following the guidelines in the use of the facilities.

 In case the reagent or equipment is not available in the Biological and Physical Science Laboratories, the researchers shall outsource the reagents or equipment and include its cost in the budget.